MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-information-protection.md

 :::image type="content" source="media/tenant-settings/admin-organization-doesnt-allow-option.png" alt-text="Screenshot of disabled sharing link to people in your organization.":::

-To learn more about protection settings for sensitivity labels, see [Restrict access to content by using sensitivity labels to apply encryption](/microsoft-365/compliance/encryption-sensitivity-labels).
+To learn more about protection settings for sensitivity labels, see [Restrict access to content by using sensitivity labels to apply encryption](/microsoft-365/compliance/encryption-sensitivity-labels). [](#increase-the-number-of-users-who-can-edit-and-republish-encrypted-pbix-files-preview)

-## Users with co-author permissions can edit encrypted PBIX files (preview)
+## Increase the number of users who can edit and republish encrypted PBIX files (preview)

 When enabled, users with [restrictive sensitivity permissions](#restrictive-sensitivity-permissions) on an encrypted sensitivity label can open, edit, publish, and republish PBIX files protected by that label, with [restrictions](#restrictions) (provided that the appropriate [preview feature switch](#desktop-preview-feature-switch-for-editing-by-users-with-restrictive-sensitivity-permissions) in Power BI Desktop is on).